 Why Acknowledgement is Important

-It’s important personally, because it situates us in our life.
-We know where we are, by knowing where we came from and who inspired us.
-This orients us, the same way learning about our ancestors orients us and connects us to our larger human story.
+It’s important because it situates us in our life.
+We know where we are by knowing where we came from and who inspired us.
+This orients us, and connects us to our larger human story.

-It’s also important politically, ie, to the larger community of humans around us.
+It’s also important to the larger community of humans around us.
 Part of meditation is learning to see some of the unconscious biases and distortions that happen in our minds and our behaviours – that cause us and others suffering – and no longer going along with them.
-Or at least trying to no longer go along with them!
+Or at least trying to no longer go along with them.

 First Lineage: Mystery